italia/eid-wallet-it-docs/docs/en/remote-flow.rst

   * - **Name**
     - **Description**
   * - **vp_token**
-    - JSON Array containing the Verifiable Presentation(s).
-There MUST be at least two signed presentations in this Array:
+    - There MUST be at least two signed presentations in this Array:

       - The requested Digital Credential (one or more, in format of SD-JWT VC)
       - The Wallet Attestation

-  * - **presentation_submission**
-    - JSON Object containing the mappings between the requested Verifiable Credentials and where to find them within the returned Verifiable Presentation Token, according to the `Presentation Exchange <https://identity.foundation/presentation-exchange/spec/v2.0.0/>`_.
-This is expressed via elements in the ``descriptor_map`` array (Input Descriptor Mapping Objects) that contain a field called ``path``, which MUST have the value $ (top level root path) when only one Verifiable Presentation is contained in the VP Token, and MUST have the value $[n] (indexed path from root) when there are multiple Verifiable Presentations, where ``n`` is the index to select.
-The Relying Party receiving the `presentation_submission` descriptor therefore is able to use the correct method to decode each credential data format provided within the ``vp_token``.
+      When `presentation_definition` is used, the ``vp_token`` value is a JSON Array containing the Verifiable Presentation(s) and the `presentation_submission` MUST be also present within the reponse.

+      When the DCQL query language is used, the ``vp_token`` format is a JSON Object which keys corresponds to the requested credential ids in the ``dcql_query`` used in the request, and the values to each presented Digital Credential.

   * - **state**
     - Unique identifier provided by the Relying Party within the Authorization Request.

-The items contained in the ``vp_token`` array are Verifiable Presentations of Credentials.

 SD-JWT Presentation